joshwainaina/joshwainaina/README.md

 - 👋 Hi, I’m @joshwainaina
-- 👀 I’m interested in app and  game programming
+- 👀 I’m interested in app and  game development
-- 🌱 I’m currently learning C# and HTML
+- 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on game design
 - 📫 How to reach me @joshwairimu67@gmail.com